You'd think it was December or something.

 "It won't be heavy rain, maybe half an inch Friday night," said forecaster Dan Bowman of WeatherData Inc., which provides forecasts for The Times.

-Snow is expected in Southland mountains above 8,000 feet tonight, lowering to the 6,000-foot level by Saturday morning.
+Snow is expected in the local mountains above 8,000 feet tonight, lowering to the 6,000-foot level by Saturday morning.

-The change in the weather is being attributed to the movement eastward of a high-pressure area that has been protecting the area from Arctic-born storms that have been pounding the Pacific Northwest and Northern California, the National Weather Service said.
+The change in the weather is being attributed to the movement eastward of a high-pressure area that has been protecting us from Arctic-born storms that have been pounding the Pacific Northwest and Northern California, the National Weather Service said.

-Surfers are one group looking forward to the next few days, when they can take advantage of heavy surf at west- and north-facing beaches.
+One group looking forward to going outdoors the next few days are surfers, who will take advantage of heavy surf at west- and north-facing beaches in the South Bay.

 With the approaching storms, small-craft advisories have been issued for the outer coastal waters today.